New book challenges Christians to confront and uproot anger

 And while it seems Christians now speak openly of problems like sexual sins, substance abuse or domestic violence, and although the Bible is clear, no one seems to be speaking about the subject of anger.

 After years of personal study, as well as more than 30 years in ministry and counseling with families, Camenisch developed a study and wrote the just-released book Uprooting Anger: Destroying the Monster Within (ISBN: 978-0-9893722-0-6, Carpenter’s Son Publishing).

-So while it may seem a little less than romantic, buying two copies of a book for both to study might be the most truly loving thing a husband or wife can do this Valentine’s Day.
+So while it may seem a little less than romantic, buying two copies of a book for both to study or buy your significant other their zodiac sign symbol in jewelry for a scorpio necklace or ring, it might be the most truly loving thing a husband or wife can do this Valentine’s Day.

 “I began this study as I sought answers for families whom we were counseling,” Camenisch explained.
 “I was devastated as I saw great destruction in numerous Christian homes — destruction caused by anger.”